lclaytont/hwp/portfolio_site/README.md

 1. You will see the following message: The authenticity of host 'github.com (192.30.253.113)' can't be established.
 RSA key fingerprint is 16:27:ac:...:df:a6:48.
 Are you sure you want to continue connecting (yes/no)?
 Choose `yes`
 1. You may get the following warning: `fatal: Could not read from remote repository.
-Please make sure you have the correct access rights and the repository exists.` Ignore this.
+Please make sure you have the correct access rights and the repository exists.` Ignore this for now.
 1. Wait until the installation process is completed.

 Once the installation process is completed: